dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### What do I need to know to start writing Vue code

+### Must I know ES201x or can I use normal JavaScript

-### How do I pass data to component from server inside template
+### How do I pass data to a component from server inside template

 ### How do I pass data to distant component